andresmejia3/Sentinel/README.md

 Tip:

-- if you forgot a commit ID, use `sentinel list commits` or `sentinel list commits --limit 0`
+- if you forgot a commit ID, use `sentinel list commits`

 ### `redact`

-Status: normal runtime command
+Status: `Runtime`

 Redacts faces from a video.